gordonbrander/generative-ui-playbook/README.md

 - [Verbs that can act on many objects](https://gordonbrander.com/pattern/verbs-that-can-act-on-many-objects/)

-## Carefully selected ingredients, rules, randomness
+## Carefully selected ingredients + rules + randomness

+A good generating system is often just carefully selected ingredients, rules, and randomness.

+The quality of the meal depends upon the quality of the ingredients.
 Garbage in, garbage out.
-The quality of the meal depends upon the quality of the ingredients.
-Take a look at a successful generative system and you’ll see carefully crafted ingredients:
+Take a look at a successful generative system and you’ll see carefully crafted components:

 - Every tarot card has a rich tapestry of symbols, laden with multiple meanings.
 These symbols interact in rich ways when you combine different cards and layouts.
 - Each [Oblique Strategy](https://en.wikipedia.org/wiki/Oblique_Strategies) is calibrated to provoke maximum generative ambiguity.
 - Lego colors and shapes are carefully chosen to work together and combine to make interesting structures.

-A good generating system is often just carefully selected ingredients, rules, and randomness.
 Ingredients and rules provide guidance, randomness creates surprise.

 ## No wrong answers